clnsmth/soso/docs/source/dev/maintaining.rst

 Many thanks for your help maintaining our project!
 Without your contribution, development would be considerably slower and the user community left waiting longer.

-This document complements the `Contributor's Guide <contributing.html>`_ by providing additional steps for integrating contributions into our project's code base.
+This document complements the `Contributor's Guide <contributing.html>`_ by providing additional steps for integrating contributions into the project's code base.
 As a maintainer, you are also a contributor, so please use the contributor guide when making changes in order to keep the development process open and consistent (note :ref:`developing-features-as-a-maintainer`).

 Be Courteous
 ------------

 Sometimes we need to meet contributors halfway.
-This means more work on our part but for benefit of our project and community.
+This means more work on our part but for benefit of the project and community.
 Please be courteous and patient.

 If you are unable to respond fully to a pull request or issue in a timely manner, please let the contributor know that you will get to it as soon as you can.